lock042/siril/README.md

 libraries listed below.
 Libraries need to be present at compilation time, or their support won't be included.

+- **glib-networking** for Web requests or **libcurl**, depending on the platform
+    - both are required on Windows as there is a problem with both in some cases, only curl is used for Mac as glib-networking does not work there, and for linux both work and if curl is enabled during the build, glib-networking will not be used
+    - glib-networking requires the **gvfs-backends** dependency on some systems
 - **json-glib-1.0**, (>= 1.2.6) for Siril update check and metadata output
 - **exiv2** to get thumbnails from files
 - **libraw** for DSLR RAW files import